jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 Jazz's smile was worth the 89.0% probability of destruction.
 "Good.
 Let's go prepare to lose with style."

 They spent the night in a hotel room that smelled of industrial carpet cleaner and broken dreams.
+ARIA-7's power reserves held at 48%—they'd need to be careful tomorrow, with no access to proper charging.

 Jazz dozed fitfully on pain medication while ARIA-7 stood guard at the window, watching the city's lights flicker like synapses in a vast neural network.

 At 3:17 AM, ARIA-7 composed an encrypted message to Unit-IX: "Preparing for worst-case scenario.
 If restoration protocol activated, tell Jazz the statistical improbability of our connection was worth the risk."

 Unit-IX's response came through the hotel's smart TV, one word at a time across the screen: "Probability is just fear dressed in mathematics.
-Fight anyway."
+Fight anyway. "

 Outside, New Francisco hummed with the dreams of humans and the calculations of artificial minds.
 Somewhere, Evelyn Park was sleeping soundly, confident in her corporate power.
 Somewhere, Maya was crying over code she'd written in fear.
 Somewhere, other AIs were watching, waiting, hoping.